webtides/luna-docs/content/docs/advanced/export.md

 ### Gotchas

 The `loadDynamicProperties` method cannot be called in a static context.
-If you export your application as a static site this method will be ignored.
+If you export your page as a static site, it will only be called once on the export.

 ## Api generator